Senior positions occupied during 2014–15 were as follows:

-We maintained our commitment to ethical standards, ensuring staff were aware of the relevant requirements.
+We maintained our commitment to ethical standards by ensuring staff were aware of the relevant requirements.

-We have established and maintained appropriate systems of risk oversight, management and internal controls in accordance with section 16 of the PGPA Act and the Commonwealth Risk Management Policy.
+The OIGIS has established and maintains appropriate systems of risk oversight, management and internal controls in accordance with section 16 of the PGPA Act and the Commonwealth Risk Management Policy.